Endouken/axie-v2-renderer/README.md

 ## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

-### Executing program

 * type your axie ID and press enter or click in "Request Axie" button
 * there is 3 icons at the middle of the screen, that means pettite axie, transparent png sequence or green screen axie for OBS
 * in the right upside corner is a black menu, this is a render menu, select FPS and click start, and stop when you want to stop

 ## Version History

 * 1.0